 Okendo starts at $99/month and goes up depending on your monthly orders and certain features.

-If sustainability within Ecommerce feels like a luxury or marketing spin today – you’ll be changing your opinion sooner than you know.
-The pandemic accelerated consumer interest in buying from ethical, values-driven brands, and as our planet slides ever closer towards climate emergency, we can expect to see a great deal more focus on the rise and importance of conscious consumerism.
+If sustainability within eCommerce feels like a luxury or marketing spin today, you’ll be changing your opinion sooner than you know.
+The pandemic accelerated consumer interest in buying from ethical, values-driven brands, and as our planet slides ever closer to a climate emergency, we can expect to see a great deal more focus on the rise and importance of conscious consumerism.

 What practical steps can you take today towards a greener online retail business?
-Here are a few to get your started.
+Here are a few to get you started.

-1. Get a handle on your starting point: what’s your current level of impact?
-We recommend working with a third party such as C Free to see where you currently stand with regard to the impact of your operation.
-You need to know where you’re starting from, and getting a clear and unbiased assessment here is the first step towards making some positive changes.
+- Get a handle on your starting point: What’s your current level of impact?
+We recommend working with a third party, such as C Free, to see where you currently stand regarding the impact of your operation.
+You need to know where you’re starting from, and getting a clear and unbiased assessment is the first step toward making some positive changes.

-1. Audit your current solutions.
-How’s your tech stack, stacking up?
-Go through it with a fine toothed comb, highlighting apps that might be adding to your data drain unnecessarily, or which you’re potentially under-utilizing when it comes to the environmental benefits they could be bringing to your business.
+- Audit your current solutions.
+How’s your tech stack stacking up?
+Go through it with a fine-toothed comb, highlighting apps that might be adding to your data drain unnecessarily or which you’re potentially under-utilizing when it comes to the environmental benefits they could be bringing to your business.

-1. Get connected and inspired to others on a similar mission.
-You don't have to walk the pathway to sustainable Ecommerce alone.
+- Get connected and inspired by others on a similar mission.
+You don’t have to walk the pathway to sustainable eCommerce alone.
 MindfulCommerce offers access to a free community of like minded brands, apps and experts who are all singing from the same hymn sheet and happy to put competition aside for the good of the planet.

-1. Get accountable to yourself.
+- Get accountable to yourself.
 Set some measurable goals and commit to some changes.
 You don’t have to do everything at once - small steps add up to big progress.
-If you’re looking for some guidance and inspiration, you can check out the MindfulCommerce Sustainability Framework, which breaks the main steps towards a more eco-friendly world of Ecommerce into manageable, individual tasks.
+Suppose you’re looking for some guidance and inspiration.
+In that case, you can check out the MindfulCommerce Sustainability Framework, which breaks the main steps towards a more eco-friendly world of eCommerce into manageable, individual tasks.

-1. Be transparent.
-It might take some time to put bigger, more systemic changes into place with regard to the improvements you want to make - but your audience cares about this effort today.
+- Be transparent.
+It might take some time to implement bigger, more systemic changes regarding the improvements you want to make, but your audience cares about this effort today.
 So tell them.
-Be open and transparent about your intentions, your struggles and your progress – take your customers along for the ride and witness their approval.
+Be open and transparent about your intentions, your struggles and your progress—take your customers along for the ride and witness their approval.
 Progress over perfection is all anyone will ask of you.